Advising Tools

 Emails

-In addition, students receive a series of six pre-arrival emails from GO Minnesota staff to help them stay on track for a smooth transition to life at the University of Minnesota.
+In addition, students receive a series of pre-arrival emails from GO Minnesota staff to help them stay on track for a smooth transition to life at the University of Minnesota.
 These emails reinforce what the students should be working on in the Admitted Student Guide checklist.
 Review a copy of the emails that the fall students receive.
-(Please note that spring and summer students receive the same emails but on a different timeline).
+(Please note that spring students receive the same emails but on a different timeline).

 Additional Resources found in the Admitted Student Guide